 Ted had strong opinions about what made for a great hitter, and it involved hitting for a combination of average and power.
 Had he been willing to sacrifice power for batting average, one suspects, he could have ranked right at the top instead of just fifth among “modern era” (post-1901) players.
 Had he been willing to sacrifice average and just swing for the fences, he would have hit more than 521 home runs.
 As a young man, he knew what he wanted.
 At age 20, he said, “All I want out of life is that when I walk down the street folks will say, ‘There goes the greatest hitter that ever lived.’”2 In conversation late in life, when someone asked whether he thought he’d accomplished that, he simply said he didn’t know but that it was a great honor just to hear his name in the same sentence as a Ruth or a Gehrig.

 Becoming a great hitter was a goal Ted set for himself at a very early age.
 Born in San Diego on August 30, 1918, he was the first-born son of professional photographer (and former U.S. cavalryman) Samuel Williams and his wife, a Mexican-American who dedicated her life to Salvation Army work, May Venzor Williams.
+For a detailed look at this aspect of Ted Williams’ life, see Bill Nowlin, Ted Williams: First Latino in the Baseball Hall of Fame (Burlington, Massachusetts; Rounder Books, 2018.)
 It wasn’t the happiest of marriages and both parents were frequently out of the home, often leaving Ted and his brother, Danny (two years younger), to fend for themselves.
 Fortunately, neighbors welcomed Ted in, but he spent endless hours playing ball on the North Park Playground in the Southern California city where the climate allowed one to play pickup ball all year round.
 A dedicated playground director, Rod Luscomb, saw Ted’s drive and took him under his wing.
 By the time Ted reached high school, he was an exceptional player who attracted the attention and support of coach Wofford “Wos” Caldwell.3

 It was his bat that first caught coach Caldwell’s eye, but Ted excelled as a pitcher for the Hoover High Cardinals.
 He often struck out a dozen or more batters in a game, but he hit well, too, and found a place in the lineup for every game.
 Even while still a high school player, Ted signed his first professional contract — with the locally based San Diego Padres of the Pacific Coast League.
 With the Padres, Ted got his feet wet in 1936, hitting a modest .271 but without even one home run in the regular season.
 Ted completed high school and then played for the Padres again in 1937, upping his average to .291 and showing some power with 23 homers.
 Boston Red Sox general manager Eddie Collins had spotted Ted while looking over a couple of Padres players and shook hands with owner Bill Lane on an option to sign the young player, which he exercised in time for Ted to go to the big-league training camp in Florida in the spring of 1938.